mpuerta004/RecommenderSystem/README.md

     ```
     ![](./Picture_readme/23.sync.create_campaignMember.png)

 7. **Request the MVE to provide recommendations:** This endpoint is enabled to request recommendation of possible cells to which users (Worker Bees) should move in order to pollinize, i.e. grab measurements, in such point.
 This endpoint returns a configurable number of recommendations, currently the best nearby 3 cell locations for a given user, based on her current location.
-This endpoint is defined at [http://localhost:8001](http://localhost:8001) in section Recommendations through POST command [/members/{member_id}/recommendations/](http://localhost:8001/docs#/Recommendations/create_recomendation_members__member_id__recommendations__post)by filling out the following request body:
+This endpoint is defined at [http://localhost:8001](http://localhost:8001) in section Recommendations through POST command [/members/{member_id}/campaigns/{campaign_id}/recommendations](http://localhost:8001/docs#/Recommendations/create_recomendation_members__member_id__campaigns__campaign_id__recommendations_post)by filling out the following request body:
     ```
     {
         "member_current_location": {
-            "Longitude": 500,
+            "Longitude": -2.94016692792444,
-            "Latitude": 500
+            "Latitude":  43.27132328554241
-        },
-        "sent_datetime": "2023-02-07T10:52:32.502003"
+        }
     }
     ```
     ![](./Picture_readme/12.Create_recommendation.PNG)